daniel-nguyen-401-advanced-javascript/seattle-javascript-401n16/class-03/README.md

 What does it mean to "model data"?
 In the realm of coding, this usually means creating a structure around how data is stored, and having checks built in to enforce that structure.
 For example, if you have an application that stores your friends' phone numbers, you might want to create a **data model** for a "phone number" instead of just storing strings.

-This data model for a phone number would have contraints upon it; it can only store a string of a certain length, containing primarily numeric characters.
+This data model for a phone number would have constraints upon it; it can only store a string of a certain length, containing primarily numeric characters.
 Then there would be something that checks if a phone number is valid - does it follow the constraints and does it make "sense" as a phone number?
 Finally, there would be some method of allowing a new phone number to be created such that it follows the constraints.
 A user could enter in "5553032022", and the data model would enforce that this is stored in a more proper format such as "1 (555) 303 2022".
 If a use entered in "dog" the data model will reject the input and not create a new entry.

 So, data modeling is a more planned and structured approach than simply creating `let`, `const` or `var` variables on the fly.
 When in the world of data modeling, we want to closely watch and regulate every action that may create or change the data.
 This leads us to the categorization of "**CRUD**" operations.

 -   **C**reate - add a new data entry
--   **R**ead - recieve the contents of an existing data entry
+-   **R**ead - receive the contents of an existing data entry
 -   **U**pdate - change an existing data entry
 -   **D**elete - remove an existing data entry